 The values of individual graph are essential for verifying the results.
 They are presented in Tables \ref{table_v23_individual}, \ref{table_v25_individual}, and \ref{table_v27_individual} for four values of $|\vsp{p}|$.
 Some of these values are independent of $(m_0)^2$ from (\ref{eq_operator_vertex}) and (\ref{eq_operator_fse}).
 The $(m_0)^2$-dependent values are given for $(m_0)^2=m^2$, $(m_0)^2=0$, $(m_0)^2=-m^2$, $(m_0)^2=-5m^2$, and $(m_0)^2=-50m^2$.
 Integrals of the form

 where $F_j$ is the integrand of the $j$-th graph, illustrate the degree of oscillations in the integrand.
 The corresponding sums are also provided in the tables.
 Each summation runs over the graphs of the current block; graph 1 is excluded, since its contribution is obtained from lower-order values.
 The subtraction point $(m_0)^2=-5m^2$ is optimal with respect to the degree of oscillations inside the integrals for $V_{23}$ and $V_{25}$; it was therefore used to obtain the final results.
 The oscillations tend to $\infty$ as $\vsp{p}\rightarrow 0$, which is noticeable in the tables.
+The independence of the final results of $(m_0)^2$ is also shown in the tables.
 The values for different $(m_0)^2$ were obtained by direct calculation; however, it is worth noting that these values could also be determined more precisely from one-loop ones.